The Provence wine region, including its flagship subregions like Bandol and Cassis, is hands-down one of France’s most underrated areas.

 The largest AOC, and the biggest producer with about 75% of wine production (of which 89% is Rosé), this region is also the most diverse.

-Because of the region’s size, there are a variety of influences at work: differences in climate, altitude of vineyards, soils and rainfall, for example, can be so varied that there’s actually a difference of 60 days between the start of harvest in the southern coastal vineyards and their cooler, inland counterparts.
+Because of the region’s size, various influences are at work.
+Differences in climate, vineyard altitude, soils, and rainfall, for example, can be so varied that there’s a 60-day difference between the start of harvest in the southern coastal vineyards and their cooler, inland counterparts.

-Second in size, this region is heavily influenced by the famous Mistral winds.
+This region is second in size and experiences heavy influence from the famous Mistral winds.
 The vineyards here date back as far as 600 BC and were prized by the Royal Courts of Europe in the 15th century.

 Coteaux Varois de Provence

-Vineyards at these slightly higher altitudes are cooler so the grapes benefit from longer, slower ripening, giving the finished wines good acidity, complex flavors and structure.
-Again, Rosés rule, crafted from Cinsualt, Mourvedre, Grenache and Syrah with whites dominated by Rolle.
+Vineyards at these slightly higher altitudes are cooler, so the grapes benefit from longer, slower ripening, giving wines good acidity, complex flavors, and structure.
+Again, rosés rule here and are from Cinsault, Mourvèdre, Grenache, and Syrah grapes.
+White wines are mostly made using Rolle.

-This is probably the toastiest part of Provence; so hot it’s home to the Val d’Enfer or “Valley of Hell”.
-Located north of the ancient city of Arles, the area is named after the fortified 13th century town of Baux.
-Vineyards lie on the hillsides of the Alpilles mountains and, although the climate and rugged terrain are inhospitable, it’s perfect for grapes.
+This is probably the toastiest part of Provence; so hot it’s home to the Val d’Enfer or “Valley of Hell.”
+North of the ancient city of Arles, the area is named after the fortified 13th-century town of Baux.
+Vineyards lie on the hillsides of the Alpilles mountains, and, although the climate and rugged terrain are inhospitable, it’s perfect for grapes.

 Cassis

-The vineyards were pretty much destroyed by the Phylloxera epidemic in the 18th century, but were replanted and now Cassis is the region of Provence for white wines.
+The Phylloxera epidemic destroyed the vineyards in the 18th century, but they were replanted and today Cassis is best known for its white wines.

 Bandol

 If Cassis is all about whites, then its neighbor to the east is the perfect opposite.
-Bandol, named after the ancient Phocaean port, also suffered at the hands of phylloxera, but when replanting took place the vignerons knew that the arid, infertile, well drained sandy marl and limestone soils were perfect for heat loving, late-ripening Mourvèdre.
+Bandol, named after the ancient Phocaean port, also suffered from phylloxera.
+But when replanting began, vignerons recognized that the arid, infertile, well-draining sandy marl and limestone soils were ideal for Mourvèdre, a heat-loving, late-ripening grape that thrives in tough conditions.

 Palette

-Mourvèdre is the main varietal in both rosé and red along with Cinsault, Grenache, and a host of unusual grapes like Castet, Muscat de Hamburg, Petit Brun, and Téoulier.
-There is a mandatory aging of 18 months in oak and many find the wines similar to those of Bandol.
+Mourvèdre is the main grape in rosé and red wines, along with Cinsault, Grenache, and a host of unusual grapes like Castets, Muscat de Hamburg, Petit Brun, and Téoulier.
+The wines must age in oak for 18 months; many find them similar to Bandol’s.

 It may be small in size, but Palette is big on preserving the traditions of Provence wine.